mukhter2/Leetcode-448.-Find-All-Numbers-Disappeared-in-an-Array-python-solution/README.md

 1 <= n <= 105
 1 <= nums[i] <= n
 ## Methodology
+### For regular solution:
 Step 1: Create a counting array with length of n+1, where n is the size of the nums Step 2: Loop through the counting array to check if any index has no count ad store them into another list Step 3: Return the list

+### For Upgraded solution:
+Step 1: Loop through the input array and provide negative value on the indexes similar to the value of input array Step 3: Create a list comprehension where only positive numbers will be stored